JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks

 \section{Abstract}

-Jupyter notebooks are widely used for machine learning (ML) prototyping.
-Yet few debugging tools are designed for ML code in notebooks, potentially due to the lack of benchmarks.
-We introduce JunoBench, the first benchmark dataset of real-world crashes in Python-based ML notebooks.
-JunoBench has 111 curated and reproducible crashes from public Kaggle notebooks, each paired with a verifiable fix, ranging over popular ML libraries, including TensorFlow/Keras, PyTorch, Scikit-learn, Pandas, and NumPy, as well as notebook-specific out-of-order execution issue.
-To support reproducibility and ease of use, JunoBench offers a unified execution environment where all crashes can be reliably reproduced.
-By providing realistic crashes and their resolutions, JunoBench facilitates bug detection, localization, diagnosis, and repair tailored to the interactive and iterative nature of notebook-based ML development.
+Jupyter notebooks are widely used for machine learning (ML) prototyping and experimentation, yet debugging support for notebook-based ML development remains limited, partly due to the lack of realistic and executable bug benchmarks.
+We introduce JunoBench, to our knowledge the first executable benchmark of real-world crashes in Python-based ML notebooks.
+JunoBench contains 111 curated and reproducible crashes from public Kaggle notebooks, each paired with a verified fix.
+The benchmark covers widely used ML libraries (e.g., TensorFlow/Keras, PyTorch, and Scikit-learn) as well as notebook-specific failures such as out-of-order execution.
+To ensure reproducibility and ease of evaluation, JunoBench provides a unified execution environment that reliably reproduces all crashes.
+In addition, each crash is accompanied by human-validated annotations, including library cause, crash type, root cause, ML pipeline stage, and natural-language diagnostic summaries.
+By combining realistic crashes, verified fixes, structured labels, and reproducible execution, JunoBench enables systematic evaluation of crash detection, diagnosis, and automated repair techniques for notebook-based ML development.

 \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Benchmark, software bugs, machine learning, Jupyter notebooks }